 Border with Ethiopia: We strongly advise you not to travel to the disputed border area between Eritrea and Ethiopia, including the town of Barentu, because of the extremely dangerous security situation, the risk of violence and bomb attacks, the presence of landmines and the risk of kidnapping.
 In March 2012, Ethiopian military forces conducted operations inside Eritrea.
 They advanced into Eritrea before withdrawing back across the border.

-A peace agreement signed between Eritrea and Ethiopia in 2000 is yet to be fully implemented and the border is heavily militarised and remains closed.
+A peace agreement signed between Eritrea and Ethiopia in 2000 is yet to be fully implemented and in many places the border is neither marked nor easy to identify.
+The border is heavily militarised and mined.
 Political tensions remain high and both sides are on heightened alert.
 Hostilities could escalate at any time.
-There are no direct flights between the two countries.
+There are no direct flights between the two countries and the border remains closed.
 See also our travel advice for Ethiopia.

 Border with Sudan: We strongly advise you not to travel to the regions bordering Sudan, including the town of Teseney, because of the dangerous security situation.
 There is a high threat of banditry and insurgent activity, including bomb attacks.
 You should not attempt to cross the disputed border with Sudan.
 All checkpoints into Sudan remain closed.
 See also our travel advice for Sudan.